-That is, both the definition of “liberty” accepted as of “Equality” is developed in the justice field:
+That is, both the accepted definition of “liberty” as “Equality” is developed in the justice subject:

-If we go back to that era, we see the huge inequality among the social groups that boasted about the power and the common citizen.
+If we go back to that age, we see the huge inequality among the social groups that boasted the power (nobility) and the common citizen.
 The common citizens (the majority) dressed in rags, the food was barely enough, the hope of life was until the 40 years old, the child mortality was so common and a harsh winter could mean the death.
-Instead, the high class (a minority of courtiers and bourgeois) had food, clothing, good housing, heating system, water in their homes and access to education and medicines.
-Thus, for that era, the fight for justice was a priority:
+Instead, the high class (a minority composed of nobility and bourgeoisie) had food, clothing, good housing, heating system, water in their homes and access to education and medicines.
+Thus, for that age, the fight for justice was a priority:

-How Can We Update The Definitions of “Liberty, Equality, Fraternity” to the XXI Century?
+New Definitions of “Liberty, Equality, Fraternity” at the lights of the XXI Century?

 - Liberty.
 “Do not do to another what you wouldn’t do to you”

 Why didn’t the French revolutionaries accept this definition, trying to give a similar one and hiding its origin?
-Indeed, not accepting it means an ideological plagiarism act of the French revolution.
 The answer is that the French revolutionaries were fighting against a minority in the power, among which there was the Catholic church (the religions were part of the mass control mechanisms), accepting a definition that is also used by an enemy, it doesn’t motivate the followers.
-Hence, they had to make up an alike definition, that, for being deficient, led them to express the declaration of the human rights afterward.
+Hence, they had to make up an alike definition, that, for being deficient, led them to express in latter times the declaration of the human rights.

 If you wonder, since we are in the ecological trend, shouldn’t we include the nature to it?
 And write something like this:

-- “Do not do to another nor nature, what you wouldn’t do to you”
+- Liberty: “Do not do to another or to nature, what you would not want them do to you”

 The answer is that when someone thinks of the consequence of his/her actions to not harm another human being, this person automatically would have reached a sufficient conscious level, to also think of not damaging the nature.
 The human being is part of nature.
 Hence, it is not necessary to add anything.